 At the shady end of the shade tolerance spectrum, we have three grasses.
 They need four or five hours of direct sunlight per day to survive.
 If you don’t get that, you should look at options other than grass.
 I don’t have any grass that can tolerate more shade than that.
 If you do have four to five hours of sunlight, perhaps in the morning and afternoon when the sun is low, we have grass varieties that will do well for you.

-You can pick from Palmetto St. Augustine, which looks remarkably similar to the Raleigh St. Augustine.
-If you laid the two side by side, it’s hard to tell the difference.
-There are some differences to look for but Palmetto St. Augustine is a good alternative for the shade.
+You can pick from Cobalt St. Augustine or Palmetto St. Augustine, which look remarkably similar to the Raleigh St. Augustine.
+If you laid these side by side with Raleigh, it’s hard to tell the difference.
+There are some differences to look for but Cobalt and Palmetto St. Augustine are good alternatives for the shade.

 We also have the Cavalier and Emerald Zoysia.
 Those are the two fine bladed Zoysia’s that we carry.
 And they also can survive on about four or five hours of direct sunlight per day.
-They require a little bit more maintenance, I would say than the Palmetto.
+They require a little bit more maintenance, I would say than the Palmetto or Cobalt.

-So if you have some shade, Palmetto St. Augustine would probably be your best choice if you want ease of maintenance.
+So if you have some shade, Palmetto St. Augustine or Cobalt St. Augustine would probably be your best choice if you want ease of maintenance.
 But if you want a different look than the St. Augustine that everybody is used to in this part of the world, then a fine bladed Zoysia like the Cavalier or Emerald might work really well.

 You can pick up your grass at our office or we can deliver direct from our farm.
 We can also arrange for professional installation.